-CloudMove is updated every 15 minutes and delivers 15-minute values for the next 6 hours.
+CloudMove is updated every 15 minutes and produces 15-minute values for the next 6 hours.
 The precision (rel.
 RMSE) averages to about 20% (RMSE of satellite data) for the first forecast steps and goes towards the precision of a standard forecast within the forecast time domain of 6 hours.

-The CloudMove Standard delivers the following parameters:
+With CloudMove Standard you get the following parameters:

 - Global radiation [W/m2]